Sustainability

 • To reduce printing, monthly pay slips are automatically downloaded via an online platform.
 Electronic food vouchers are also distributed to prevent paper waste.

-• Where possible old or broken IT hardware are recycled through companies who collect and salvage.
+• Where possible, old or broken IT hardware are recycled through companies who collect and salvage.

 • Our team in Paris has created the site SaveGive, a playful experience for those who have kept their current incomes during the Covid-19 pandemic, and are saving money as they are stuck at home.
 Data determines users’ savings, inviting them to donate a percentage.